Joel Przybilla

-Joel Przybilla (/prᵻzˈbɪlə/; born October 10, 1979) is an American retired professional basketball player who played the center position for 13 seasons in the National Basketball Association (NBA).
+Joel Przybilla (/prᵻzˈbɪlə/; born October 10, 1979) is an American former professional basketball player who played the center position for 13 seasons in the National Basketball Association (NBA).

 High school career

 Przybilla was born in Monticello, Minnesota, and attended Monticello High School, where he was coached by Max LaVelle of the Monticello Magic.
 He was named 1998 Minnesota Mr. Basketball, along with Darius Lane.
 He was also named to USA Today's All-USA second team and earned Parade All-American honors, and was a two-time Associated Press Minnesota Player of the Year honoree.

 College career

 Przybilla spent two years at the University of Minnesota and left as second on the Golden Gophers' all-time single-season list with 84 blocks.
 He finished his sophomore season first in the Big Ten in field goal percentage, second in blocks and third in rebounding.